-Detailed information can also be found on the course pages of university websites, or on the UCAS website.
+Detailed information can also be found on the course pages of university websites, or on the UCAS website when you apply.

-- Construct a basic table of entry requirements or typical offers for around 20–30 universities, then narrow them down to five for the UCAS form
+- Construct a basic table of entry requirements or typical offers for around 20–30 universities, then narrow them down to five courses you'll apply for

 - Speak with advisers and teachers at your school or college about your predicted grades

-- Some UK universities allow you to apply directly, as do most overseas universities.
-This means you could have more than just your five UCAS choices
+- Look into applying directly as some UK universities allow you to, as do most overseas universities.
+This means you could have more than just your standard five UCAS choices

 - Consider making your choices across a variety of entry requirements.
 Perhaps choose three courses with requirements based on your predicted grades, one or two as a safe bet with lower requirements, and maybe one aspirational choice which requires one or two grades higher than your predictions

-Remember, UCAS Extra and Clearing offers you a plan B if you receive five rejections or decide to change direction.
+Remember, UCAS Extra and Clearing offer you a plan B if you receive five rejections or decide to change direction.